Parallelization

 plan(multisession, workers = 4)

 Switch back with plan(sequential).
-The same plan() call applies to every admixtools function that supports parallelism — there are no per-function flags to toggle.
+The same plan() call applies to every admixtools function that supports the outer layer, and there are no per-function flags to toggle.

 What’s parallelized

-• qpadm, qp3pop, qp4ratio, and qpfstats call f4blockdat_from_geno when the input is a genotype-file prefix, so they benefit transparently.
+• qpadm, qp3pop, qp4ratio, and qpfstats call f4blockdat_from_geno when the input is a genotype-file prefix, so they inherit the block layer transparently.

 • qpgraph_resample_snps and qpgraph_resample_snps2 parallelize across resamples.